Girls Who Drive.

 1. Review your notes

-If you’ve read our post about how to get your driver’s license, fast, you should have a set of really great driving notes.
+If you’ve read our post about how to get your driver’s license fast, you should now have a set of really great driving notes.

-Tonight is the night to review it for the final time.
+Tonight is the night to review them thoroughly.

 Reading your notes will remind you of the little things you may have forgotten and the weaknesses you had during your practice sessions.